-Cerebrum is the largest and the most prominent part of the human brain.
-It constitutes 4/5 of the entire brain weight with highly wrinkled cortex.
+Cerebrum is the largest and most prominent part of the human brain.
+It constitutes 4/5 of the entire brain weight with a highly wrinkled cortex.
 Wrinkled cortex increases the surface area of the brain, thereby increasing the number of neurons.
-This makes human brain to be more efficient than other vertebrates.
+Thus, this makes the human brain to be more efficient than other vertebrates.

-Cerebellum is the second largest brain of a human brain, located just below the posterior part of the cerebrum.
-It is the largest part of hind brain.
-Although it accounts for around 10% of the brain’s volume, it contains more than 50% of the total number of neurons in the brains.
+Cerebellum is the second largest part of the human brain, located just below the posterior part of the cerebrum.
+It is the largest part of hindbrain.
+Although it accounts for around 10% of the brain’s volume, it contains more than 50% of the total number of neurons present in the brain.

-The upper surface of the cerebellum is made up of gray matter called cerebellar cortex.
-Central part of the medulla is made up of white matter called arbor vitae.
+Structurally, the upper surface of the cerebellum comprises gray matter (cerebellar cortex) while the central part of the medulla comprises white matter (arbor vitae).
 The cerebellum is also called ‘little brain’ because it has two hemispheres and wrinkled surface like the cerebrum.
-It is mainly associated with regulation and coordination of movement, posture and balance.
-Cerebellum can be further divided into three lobes.
-Central lobe is called vermis and the two other lateral lobes are called lateral or cerebellar hemisphere.
+Cerebellum has several important functions in our body including the regulation and coordination of movement, posture, and balance.
+It is possible to divide the cerebellum further into a central lobe called vermis and two lateral lobes.

 What are the Similarities Between Cerebrum and Cerebellum?

 - Cerebrum and cerebellum are two parts of the human brain.